 Will S Corporation Loophole Ever Be Closed?

 Let's broach one other issue--the possibility that the Subchapter S tax accounting rules will be removed from the Internal Revenue Code.

 The possibility exists.
 A couple of times in recent years (mostly seriously in 2010), Congress discussed the idea (see here, for example).

 But the "loophole" has been around for decades.
 Further, the "loophole" has been repeatedly discussed and then re-affirmed by Congress many times over the last half century.

 My feeling?
-You and I should totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S loophole regularly.
-But I will predict that just as they have done countless times in the past, they will in the end decide to continue the loophole they themselves created.
+You should totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S loophole regularly.
+But we will predict that just as they have done countless times in the past, they will in the end decide to continue the loophole they themselves created.